George Herbert Stancer

 George Herbert Stancer OBE (b.
 Pocklington, Yorkshire, England, 17 April 1878 –d.
-October 1962) was a notable English racing cyclist of the late 19th century who became one of the most notable administrators of the British Cyclists' Touring Club (CTC) after World War I. He is commemorated by the annual juvenile 10-mile GHS individual time trial championship.
+October 1962) was an English racing cyclist of the late 19th century who became one of the administrators of the British Cyclists' Touring Club (CTC) after World War I. He is commemorated by the annual juvenile 10-mile "GHS" individual time trial championship.

 Early years

 Stancer was born in Pocklington, a village 14 miles east of York in Yorkshire.
 His father owned and ran the local newspaper, The Pocklington Weekly News and at 14 Stancer wrote cycling articles for it.
 He became a member of the Yorkshire Road Club in 1898 and remained with the club until his death.
 Like his friend, Frederick Thomas Bidlake, Stancer favoured the tricycle.
 Stancer and L.S.
-Leake beat the Road Records Association London-Brighton and back record on tandem tricycle in 1910, with 5 hours 59 minutes 51 seconds.
+Leake beat the Road Records Association London-Brighton and back record on tandem tricycle in 1910, with a time of 5 hours 59 minutes 51 seconds.

-The administrator and journalist
+Administrator and journalist

 He was the first president of the Tricycle Association from 1944–1950.
 He worked as a journalist, editor of Cycling magazine for nine years.
 In 1920, he took over as president of the Cyclists Touring Club at a time when membership had dwindled to 8,500.
 By the time he retired in 1945, membership had exceeded 50,000.

 The Bicycle wrote: "The new broom, if it went to work in unspectacular fashion, swept exceedingly clean.
 The five-shilling [25p] subscription was doubled, and although many heads were shaken at the 'folly' of such policy, its success was never in doubt, and membership figures ascended into the fifteen, twenty, twenty-five, and thirty thousand classes."

 He became president of the Road Records Association after 34 years on its executive committee.
 He was an opponent of the revival of massed racing on the road when it was proposed by the British League of Racing Cyclists.
 His fear, and that of the National Cyclists' Union, was that asking the police for permission to hold a race ended the freedom of cyclists to hold races, or at any rate lone races against the clock, without interference.
 Under the headline A hopeless revolt, he wrote in Cycling: